iknowjason/gpu-ai-playground/README.md

 This repository provides a Terraform template to rapidly deploy a complete, GPU-powered AI environment in AWS.
 It's designed to bootstrap a server with all the necessary components to run local Large Language Models (LLMs), including the container runtime, NVIDIA drivers, private inference server with endpoints, and a pre-loaded Cyber Security language model.

+GPU AI Playground is a Terraform-based lab environment designed to easily deploy a GPU-enabled EC2 instance on AWS for experimenting with AI models and applications.
+This template sets up all necessary cloud infrastructure (networking, security, storage, compute) and bootstraps the GPU instance with required software (e.g., NVIDIA drivers, Docker, AI frameworks) via a user-data script.
+The goal is to provide a ready-to-use "playground" for running generative AI workloads (such as image generation or language models) on a single GPU, with minimal manual setup.

 The environment automatically deploys the [n8n Self-Hosted AI Starter Kit](https://github.com/iknowjason/self-hosted-ai-starter-kit) integated with Cisco's [Foundation-Sec-8B-Instruct](https://huggingface.co/fdtn-ai/Foundation-Sec-8B-Instruct), an open-weight, 8-billion parameter instruction-tuned language model specialized for cybersecurity applications.

 * **GPU-Accelerated EC2 Instance**: An Ubuntu 22.04 server ready for AI workloads.